s000ik/terraform-X/README.md

 ---

 ## Important Notes

 1. **AWS Free Tier**:
-   - Ensure that the resources you provision stay within the [AWS Free Tier](https://aws.amazon.com/free/) limits to avoid unexpected charges.
+   - Be sure to stay within the [AWS Free Tier](https://aws.amazon.com/free/) limits to avoid unexpected charges while learning.

 2. **Learning Approach**:
-   - Feel free to experiment with the code, but remember to clean up resources using `terraform destroy` after testing.
+   - This repository is meant for experimentation and learning.
+Feel free to make changes to the code, but remember to clean up resources using `terraform destroy` when you're finished.

 ---